material-motion/material-motion/specifications/runtime/scheduler.md

 Requires: [Transaction](transaction.md)

-**One instance of an Performer type per target**: Create One Performer instance for each *type* of Performer required by a target.
-This allows multiple Plans to affect a single Performer instance.
-The Performers can then maintain state across multiple Plans.
+**One instance of a performer type per target**: Create one performer instance for each *type* of performer required by a target.
+This allows multiple plans to affect a single performer instance.
+The performers can then maintain state across multiple plans.

 ![](../../_assets/OnePerformer.svg)